 As regular readers will know, the Open Innovation Team works with academics and other experts to help generate analysis and ideas for policy.
-We recently refreshed the slides we use to introduce ourselves to government policy customers, so we thought …
+We recently refreshed the slides we use to introduce ourselves to public sector policy customers, so we …

 How we approach projects and what we deliver for policy-makers.

 Chris Webber reflects on some key points from recent conferences in Birmingham and Seoul.